AqwamCreates/DataPredict/docs/API/Models/DensityBasedSpatialClusteringOfApplicationsWithNoise.md

 * minimumNumberOfPoints: Minimum number of data points required to form a cluster.

-* distanceFunction: The function that the model will use to train. distanceFunction available are:
+* distanceFunction: The function that the model will use to train.
+Available options are:

   *  Euclidean